reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 "Send" button it clicked.
 Thus changing the recipient after pressing send would change where the message got sent.

-In many cases, IDOM avoids this class of bug entirely because it treats state as a snapshot.
+In many cases, ReactPy avoids this class of bug entirely because it treats state as a snapshot.

 .. card::